 - If you have too many references, readers may wonder if you did any original research at all.
 Unless you’re writing a literature review, your paper’s primary focus should be on your investigation and findings.
 Don’t bury your hard work under strings of citations and discussion regarding other works.
 Show your readers what you’ve discovered and how the new information you present fits into or departs from the academic community’s current understanding of your topic.

 Additionally, let us highlight the difference between the number of references versus citations.
 References are the source materials; therefore, each reference should be listed only once in your references section.
 Citations are meant to identify the source of the information you use in your paper.
 You can cite a reference multiple times.
-Therefore, the number of citations you have is typically larger than the number of references.
+Therefore, the number of citations you have is typically larger than the number of references an average paper includes.
 The opposite situation should never happen!